ARTS | ACCESS | ADVOCACY | ACTION

 TO GATHER, LEARN, MAKE & SHARE

-Using the arts as a common denominator, The WASH Project establishes an outlet for the simple, open & free practice of creativity, play, and social behavior.
+Using the arts as a common denominator, The WASH Project establishes an outlet for the simple, open & free practice of creativity, play, and human engagement.
 WASH also serves as a human services hub for the immediate Burmese community & beyond: a neighborhood access point for information regarding a wide range of community services & cultural opportunities.
 From this effort, we continue to cultivate the development of a small, yet dynamic center of local community life, a place that people of all ages & walks of life come to; a place, that by the way it is designed & the way it is operated, strengthens its neighborhood, collaboratively, via a model of creativity & open engagement.

 As a mixed-use laundromat, WASH filed as a Benefit Corporation, in the summer of 2014.
 Being a Benefit Corporation means that we uphold a business model of transparency and accountability; that our business strives to have a positive impact on society, workers, the community and the environment, in addition to profit as its legally defined.
 We work for the triple bottom line, that is: People, Planet, and then Profit.